-You can grow both tomatoes and bell peppers in containers.
-Its called indoor container gardening.
+You can grow both tomatoes and bell peppers in containers, with the indoor container gardening method.
 Its great cause you do not need a lot of space for containers and it does not get as messy.

 Root vegetables such as onions, carrots, garlic and stem vegetables such as potatoes need a lot of soil to grow.
 These vegetables can be grown indoors if you have a very large container.

 Herbs are lovely to grow in your garden too.
 Herbs require the least amount of space.
 You can have a few herb pots on your window near the kitchen and you can pick them off every time you need them for cooking.